Goosebumps (film)

-Goosebumps is a 2015 American horror comedy film directed by Rob Letterman and written by Darren Lemke.
-Based on R. L. Stine's children's horror book series of the same name, it stars Jack Black as a fictionalized version of Stine who teams up with his teenage daughter (Odeya Rush), and their neighbor (Dylan Minnette), to save their hometown after all of the monsters from the Goosebumps franchise escape from his works, wreaking havoc in the real world.
-Amy Ryan, Ryan Lee, and Jillian Bell appear in supporting roles.
+Goosebumps is a 2015 American horror comedy film based on R. L. Stine's children's horror novel series of the same name.
+Directed by Rob Letterman, with a screenplay by Darren Lemke, the film stars Jack Black as a fictionalized and exaggerated version of R. L. Stine, who teams up with his new neighbor (Dylan Minnette) and his teenage daughter (Odeya Rush) to save their hometown after all the monsters from the Goosebumps franchise escape from his works, wreaking havoc in reality.
+It also features Amy Ryan, Ryan Lee and Jillian Bell in supporting roles.

-Development on a Goosebumps feature film adaptation began in 1998, with Tim Burton attached to direct.
-After failing to find a script to determine which book to adapt, the project was halted.
-In early 2008, Columbia Pictures acquired the rights to create a Goosebumps-based film, and the project reentered development.
+Development on a Goosebumps film adaptation began in the 1990s but the project stalled.
+In early 2008, Columbia acquired the rights.
 Principal photography lasted from April to July 2014 in Candler Park, Atlanta.

-Goosebumps was theatrically released in the United States on October 16, 2015, by Columbia Pictures.
-The film was a commercial success and garnered generally positive reviews from critics, with praise for its humor and many references to the Goosebumps franchise, and grossed $158 million against its $84 million budget.
+Goosebumps was theatrically released in the United States on October 16, 2015.
+The film received generally positive reviews from critics, with praise for its humor, pacing and faithfulness to the Goosebumps franchise.

-A standalone sequel, Goosebumps 2: Haunted Halloween, was released on October 12, 2018, with only Black returning as Stine in an uncredited supporting role.
+A sequel titled Goosebumps 2: Haunted Halloween was released on October 12, 2018.